wgomg/codeigniter-test/README.md

 ### Codeigniter
 - Wanted to try Codeigniter 4 but apparently there is no sql server's driver available yet.

-That's it, hope you like it.
+There is a couple changes to do in order to improve the code but that's it, hope you like it.